bigeasy/strata/diary.md

 ## Breaking the Rule of Append

-I'm struggling to fight file girth, but it occours to me that the reason I'm struggling so much is that I've make sure that the only writes are appends.
+I'm struggling to fight file girth, but it occurs to me that the reason I'm struggling so much is that I've make sure that the only writes are appends.
 I like the property because it favors durability.
 I know that I'm only ever growing the file this way.